pokt-network/docs/paths/node-runner/zero-to-node/software-install.md

     ```bash
     go version go1.17.7 linux/amd64
     ```

-    {% hint style="info" %}
     Make sure the version number matches the version you downloaded.
-    {% endhint %}
-    {% hint style="info" %}
 If the `go version` command doesn't work, try logging out and logging back in.
-    {% endhint %}
 9. Verify the `GOPATH` and `GOBIN` variables are set correctly:
     ```bash
     go env